 - Working hours

 You can try to find existing compensation survey results through various professional sources, but it can be difficult to find one that takes into account all of your organization’s unique needs.
-Many nonprofit organizations and businesses also turn to HR consultants and other outside agencies for help with administering custom surveys.
-These are professionals who will work with you to help create and facilitate the best survey to meet your needs.
+Many nonprofit organizations and businesses turn to HR consultants and other outside experts for help administering custom surveys.
+These professionals will work with you to help create and facilitate the best survey to meet your needs.

 Compensation surveys can give you a key look into how other organizations are engaging with their employees.
 Specifically, salary surveys have the following benefits that HR leaders can take advantage of:

 - Aid in salary benchmarking.
-The results of a compensation survey give you insight into what the highest and lowest salaries for a role in your industry are, giving you a solid range of what you might offer your own employees.
+The results of a compensation survey give you insight into what the highest and lowest salaries for a role in your industry are, providing you with a solid range of what you might offer your own employees.

 - Help employers design a total rewards compensation package.
-A total rewards approach to compensation is crucial if you want to not only fairly compensate your team members but keep them genuinely engaged and motivated to work.
+A total rewards approach to compensation is crucial if you want to not only fairly compensate your team members but to keep them genuinely engaged and motivated to work.
 The total rewards philosophy takes a holistic look at compensation, encouraging employers to offer both indirect and direct forms of compensation to employees.

 - Ensure employers keep up with salary trends.
 When you consistently review the results of compensation surveys, you have a better sense of what’s motivating employees in your sector at the moment.
 Try to keep up by actively participating in and obtaining data from salary surveys and re-evaluating employees’ salaries at least annually.

 - Create a culture of consistency and transparency.
-When you are open about referring to compensation surveys, your employees know exactly where you’re getting their salary numbers from.
-Also, consistent participation shows not only your team but also interested candidates that you are transparent and justified in your compensation plan.
+When you are open and honest about referring to compensation survey data, your employees will know exactly where you’re getting their salary numbers from.
+Also, consistent use of survey data shows not only your team but also interested candidates that you are transparent and justified in your compensation plan.

-- Time and money into creating one.
+- The time and money needed to create one.
 This is especially challenging if your organization is conducting a third-party custom survey made up of unique and niche job roles.

-- Employer concerns including confidentiality.
+- Employer concerns.
 Direct wage information is sensitive data that no organization wants its competitors to have, and may violate anti-trust laws.

-- Participant concern including confidentiality.
-Revealing or barely concealing survey participants’ individual data is actually against the Department of Justice Anti-Trust Guidelines.
-Reputable surveys that follow the necessary legal guidelines can alleviate participant concerns in this aspect.
-Options include buying survey reports from well-known companies that specialize in collecting & reporting data for their sector, and/or hiring a third party to conduct a salary survey for your niche sector.
+- Legality concerns.
+Revealing or barely concealing survey participants’ individual data is actually against the Department of Justice’s Anti-Trust Guidelines.
+Reputable surveys that follow the necessary legal guidelines can alleviate participant concerns in this regard.
+Options include buying survey reports from well-known companies that specialize in collecting and reporting data for their sector, or hiring a third party to conduct a salary survey for your niche sector.

 - The use of bad market salary data.
-This will likely result in skewed compensation results.
-With a compensation plan based on bad salary data, you’ll not only find it hard to attract viable job prospects but also risk looking foolish by advertising a salary range that is not in line with the rest of the industry.
+Bad data will likely lead to skewed compensation results.
+As a result, you’ll find it hard to attract viable job prospects and will risk looking foolish by advertising a salary range that is not in line with industry norms.

 - Risks of turnover.
-It’s not good if a salary benchmarking mistake is discovered after an employee is hired or there is any adjustment (especially downward) to salary.
-Without your team fairly compensated, you might increase employee dissatisfaction, drive poor engagement, and risk increasing turnover.
+It’s not good if a salary benchmarking mistake is discovered after an employee is hired, or if there is any adjustment (especially a downward adjustment) to salary.
+Without fair compensation, your team might experience dissatisfaction, poor engagement, and increased turnover.

 Conducting a Compensation Survey

-- Specifying the exact information you want rather than exploring multiple general surveys to find what you’re seeking.
+- Specifying the exact information you want rather than digging through multiple generalized surveys to find what you’re looking for

-Partner with Astron Solutions for your Salary Survey
+Partnering with Astron Solutions For Your Survey Needs

-Not only do we have expansive HR consulting services, but we at Astron Solutions also create and conduct custom salary surveys for organizations and associations in unique fields.
+At Astron Solutions, we offer a variety of expansive HR consulting services, including creating and conducting custom salary surveys for organizations and associations in unique fields.
 With over 20 years of experience, we can help leaders like you with:

 - Custom-developed surveys to address your unique compensation and benefits needs.
 We research industry trends and gain a collaborative consensus on the questions you want.
 Then, with a web-based survey tool, we’ll send out invitations to all of your potential participants.